trentlarson/P2P-Docs/README.md

 --------------------

  * Doc Changes
+ * only keep copies of selected files (not all of them)
  * default to versioned files, but allow to overwrite (both incoming and outgoing)
  * default to keep old reviewed versions, but allow deletion
  * default to keep old outgoing versions, but allow deletion